 Your healthcare provider will ask how long you have had symptoms.
 He will ask what medicines you take and how much alcohol you drink.
 He will also ask if you recently had surgery, an injury, or a blood transfusion.
-Tell him if you or anyone in your family has a history of jaundice or liver disease.
+Tell him if you or anyone in your family has a history of liver disease.
 Your healthcare provider will order blood and urine tests to measure your bilirubin levels.
 You may need other tests to find the cause of your jaundice.

 How is jaundice treated?

 Your healthcare provider will try to find and treat the cause of your jaundice.
 Medicine may be given to decrease bilirubin levels and reduce itching.
 Your healthcare provider may have you stop taking a medicine if it is causing your symptoms.
 You may need one or more procedures to find or remove a blockage in your pancreas or gallbladder.

 How can I manage my symptoms?